 While the late stage clinical development programs described above are key elements of the future success of our company, we believe it is critically important that we continue to make substantial investments in our earlier-stage drug candidate pipeline.
-For example, in April 2012 we advanced NKTR-192, our short-acting opioid drug candidate, into Phase 1 clinical studies and in July 2012 we advanced NKTR-181 into a Phase 2 clinical study.
-In May 2012, NKTR-181 was designated by the FDA as a Fast Track development program for the treatment of moderate to severe chronic pain.
-While we believe that our substantial investment in research and development has the potential to create significant value if one or more of our drug candidates demonstrates positive clinical results and/or receives regulatory approval in one or more major markets, drug research and development is an inherently uncertain process and there is a high risk of failure at every stage prior to approval and the timing and outcome of clinical trial results is extremely difficult to predict.
+We are completing a Phase 2 clinical study for NKTR-181 and recently completed a human abuse liability study for NKTR-181.
+We are also beginning preparations for a potential Phase 3 clinical study program for NKTR-181.
+In addition, we plan to initiate a second Phase 1 study for NKTR-192 in the third quarter of 2013.
+Further, we have several drug candidates in research that we are preparing to advance into the clinic in future years.
+While we believe that our substantial investment in research and development has the potential to create significant value if one or more of our drug candidates demonstrate positive clinical results and receive regulatory approval in one or more major markets, drug research and development is an inherently uncertain process and there is a high risk of failure at every stage prior to approval and the timing and outcome of clinical trial results are extremely difficult to predict.
 Clinical development successes and failures can have a disproportionate positive or negative impact on our scientific and medical prospects, financial prospects, financial condition, and market value.